The Show Must Go

-The Show Must Go is Canadian pop rock group Hedley's third studio album and was released on November 17, 2009, in Canada.
+The Show Must Go is the third studio album by Canadian pop rock group Hedley.
+It is the first album by the band that drops their pop-punk / emo sound for more of a pop rock sound, It was released on November 17, 2009, in Canada.
 The album was successful, producing three top 20 singles, with the lead track, "Cha-Ching", and eighth track, "Perfect" both hitting the top 10.
 The album was later released in the US on December 7, 2010.